 How To Interact With Someone Experiencing Bipolar Anger And Rage

 Living with bipolar disorder can present unique sets of challenges, including difficulties around mood control.
-However, these symptoms don’t just affect those who experience this disorder—they can also affect their friends and loved ones.
+However, the symptoms of bipolar disorder don’t just affect those who experience this mental health condition—they can also affect their friends and loved ones.
 If you feel overwhelmed or hurt after trying to communicate with your partner after bipolar-related outbursts and anger, you’re not alone.
 There are many different strategies you can try that can benefit everyone in the relationship.
 Read on to learn more.

 Getty/Xavier Lorenzo